 - Reads a set of floating point numbers as ASCII characters from a file, converts them to single precision IEEE floating point representation (see the slides or text if you forgot the definition of the standard), saves the floating point values into an array, prints the floating point number (one per line) and the sum to both the screen and an output file called project3.out.
 The numbers will be given in standard floating point representation as, e.g. (-)9.999999E+/-99, i.e. (-) is optional, the number of digits to the right of the decimal point is variable, E is always followed by a + or a and two digits where 09 is used for single digit exponents such as 9. - NOTE: You can NOT use fscanf or any other C library function to do the conversion to floating point.
-You may want to use the floating point assembly instructions to help with the conversion.
-We'll cover the floating point assembly notes this Friday. - You can still use printf or fprintf for printing from your code. - As before, the data file name is to be read from the command line.
-You are welcome to use my code examples and macros to do this project. - You may assume the number of values in the data file never exceeds 100,000 elements.
-Therefore, you may statically declare hundred thousand 32-bit double words in your data segment. - Format of the data file: Assume the file gives the number of data points on the first line.
+You must use the floating point assembly instructions to help with the conversion. - You can still use printf or fprintf for printing from your code.
+You can use fopen to open a file handle for "only"the output file.
+Everything else in the project should be done using low lewel Linux System Calls. - As before, the data file name is to be read from the command line. - You may assume the number of values in the data file never exceeds 1000 elements.
+Therefore, you may statically declare one thousand 32-bit double words in your data segment. - Format of the data file: Assume the file gives the number of data points on the first line.
 Every line following the first line contains exactly one floating point value.

 You must use the submit program to submit your code.
 The class name is cmpe310 and the project name is proj3.
 You are also required to turn in a hardcopy.
 Follow all the instructions given in project 1 section Turning in your project.
 The breakdown of the points will also be similar as project 1.
-Submit the project (project3.asm) file, any code that you use from our examples should be in (common\code.asm).
+Submit the project (project3.asm) file, any code that you use from our examples should be in (common_code.asm).
 Properly format your code using the enscript command before printing out the hardcopy.